At 25 years old, the North American Free Trade Agreement (NAFTA) is no longer the best free trade agreement for many American workers and businesses.

 According to the U.S. Chamber of Commerce, trade with Canada and Mexico supports 14 million American jobs.
-Failure to approve the USMCA puts these jobs, the nation’s historically low unemployment rate, and record high stock market at risk.
+Failure to approve the USMCA puts these jobs at risk.
 Approving this commonsense trade agreement ensures this trend continues.

 For example, the USMCA takes great strides to make North Dakota wheat more competitive in Canadian markets and to protect American intellectual property.
 Critical to the 21st century, the USMCA creates rules of the road for digital trade, ensuring online businesses trade on a level playing field.
 The stronger intellectual property protections contained in the USMCA are essential to supporting American innovation and research, especially for patients who depend on life-saving medicines.